rleber/bun/doc/file_format/file_format.md

 - Unless otherwise noted, characters are stored one per 9-bit byte, left-to-right, in ASCII.
   Generally it appears that the 'bun used only 7-bit ASCII for character encoding.
 - Also a word containing 0170000 is an end-of-file marker.
 Subsequent data in the file should be ignored.
-  I am sure this is true of normal archive files; I am less sure in the case of freeze files and huffman coded files.
+  I am sure this is true of text archive files; I am less sure in the case of freeze files and huffman coded files.

 The "gecos dump" command is available to display the contents of a file in octal and ASCII, and may be useful for exploring files.

-_Normal Archive Files_
+_Text Archive Files_

 Archive files have the following format:
 - They follow the file size shown in word 0 of the file -- that is, data after that may be ignored